go-addrs/addrs/README.md

    convert from mutable -> immutable -> mutable you end up with a mutable clone which is independent from the original.

-2. It is safe to read and write concurrently.
+2. They are safe to read and write concurrently.
 All read operations work on a consistent representation of the underlying datastructure which is not affected by concurrent writes.
 However, subsequent reads on the same instance may, depending on timing, reflect concurrent writes from other goroutines.

-3. Concurrent writes *will* cause a panic.
+3. Multiple concurrent writes *will* cause a panic.

 A nice pattern to ensure consistency is to reserve writing to a single goroutine and then send fixed snapshots of the `Set` or `Table` through channels to other